-10 Classic Dallas Restaurants That Are Always Worth the Visit | PaperCity Magazine
+10 Classic Dallas Restaurants That Are Always Worth the Visit

 4503 W. Lovers Lane

 The first time I went to Celebration, I felt like I was roaming through someone’s home, and that’s how the farm-to-table family restaurant was designed to be.
 Celebration’s original stone, wood, and copper construction has been expanded upon since its 1971 opening to encompass a full-service bar and a cozy outdoor patio.
 The menu is full of feel-good meals.
-From fried chicken and pork chops, entrees are paired with family-style sides like fresh veggies and soups and salads.
+From fried chicken and pork chops, entrees are paired with family-style sides like fresh veggies, soups, and salads.

 Bob’s Steak & Chop House

-About a year ago, Bob Sambol, the original owner of Bob’s Steak & Chop House, bought back his restaurant on Lemmon Avenue (the now nationwide restaurant’s first location).
-Since 1993, the steakhouse has been serving prime steaks, chops and seafood alongside some notorious glazed carrots.
-27 years later, there are now 16 Bob’s around the country.
+In 2019, Bob Sambol, the original owner of Bob’s Steak & Chop House, bought back his restaurant on Lemmon Avenue (the now nationwide restaurant’s first location).
+Since 1993, the steakhouse has been serving prime steaks, chops, and seafood alongside some notorious glazed carrots.
+27 years later, there are now 15 Bob’s around the country.

 TJ’s Seafood Market & Grill

-Having just celebrated 30 years in business, TJ’s Seafood Market & Grill certainly qualifies as a classic Dallas restaurant.
-After Jon Alexis purchased the business from his parents, the simple fish market has expanded to two Dallas locations—one on Oak Lawn and a slightly more formal atmosphere on Royal Lane.
+After 36 years in business, TJ’s Seafood Market & Grill certainly qualifies as a classic Dallas restaurant.
+After Jon Alexis purchased the business from his parents, he expanded the concept to a second location at The Shops of Highland Park.
+That outpost closed in 2023, but Alexis has grown his new Imperial Fizz hospitality group into other cuisines over the last few years (Escondido, Birdie’s Eastside, Ramble Room).

-At either location, you can come in and grab fresh seafood to take home.
+TJ’s is still his top spot for some of the best seafood in Dallas.
 The Maryland jumbo lump crab cakes are a must-try, as are the salmon burger, TJ’s fish tacos, and sea salt fries.

 Parigi Restaurant